DONATE TO THIS

 Community Development Director

-As a MFCF’s first Community Development Directors, you are able to embrace a "learn-by-doing" attitude and work to shape and define the role in accordance with the needs of the community and organization’s mission.
-The Community Development Director directs and manages all fundraising initiatives of MFCF & serves as a resource to community organizations seeking pro bono fund development guidance & training.
+As a MFCF’s first Community Development Directors, you are able to embrace a "learn-by doing" attitude and work to shape and define the role in accordance with the needs of the community and organization’s mission.
+Like all MFCF staff positions, the Community Development Director will be a 100% volunteer role The Community Development Director directs and manages all fundraising initiatives of MFCF & serves as a resource to community organizations seeking pro bono fund development guidance & training.
 This position works closely with the Fundraising Committee Co-Chairs to ensure compliance to fundraising strategies and best practices.
 The ideal candidate excels at relationship-building and communication to enhance our efforts to retain, diversify and develop contributed revenue opportunities.

 Duties & Responsibilities

 * Oversee all fund development efforts from strategy to execution of annual appeals and online campaigns, to event sponsorship and special projects.

 * Work with the Executive Director, Fundraising Committee, and Board to attain

 fundraising goals and launch comprehensive, strategic campaigns that support current needs and strategic goals.

 * Collaborate with the Fundraising Committee to identify, cultivate, solicit, and acknowledge current and prospective individual donors with emphasis on cultivating donors giving over $1,000.